$\pi$-Play: Multi-Agent Self-Play via Privileged Self-Distillation without External Data: Further Analysis

 \subsection{Evolution of Question Difficulty}

 To understand the co-evolutionary dynamic of the examiner, we examined how the tasks it generated changed across iterations.
 After each of the training iterations, we sampled 2000 questions from its policy, creating three distinct evaluation sets: $\mathcal{D}_{\text{step 50}}$, $\mathcal{D}_{\text{step 100}}$, and $\mathcal{D}_{\text{step 150}}$.
-The results show that the examiner generates progressively more challenging questions as training proceeds.
+As shown in Table~\ref{tab:question_difficulty}, the examiner generates progressively more challenging questions as training proceeds.
 This is evidenced by the performance of a fixed solver on these evolving question sets: for instance, the static student (Step 50) drops from 57.1 on $\mathcal{D}_{\text{step 50}}$ to 45.1 on $\mathcal{D}_{\text{step 150}}$.
-This suggests that the examiner successfully increases task difficulty over the course of training.
+This suggests that examiner successfully increases task difficulty over the course of training.